Covid-19 payment to former J1 students may affect ability to return to US

 How to rectify

-Laura Mc Hugh, the company’s marketing manager, said it had been receiving queries from concerned parties regarding non-residents receiving the payment.
+Laura Mc Hugh, marketing manager at taxback.com, said it had been receiving queries from concerned parties regarding non-residents receiving the payment.

 “In the last week people are finding funds in their US bank accounts and are questioning why they are there,” she said in a statement issued on Tuesday.